 - Entertainment Add-on - $7.99

 - Starz - $8.99

-* Adverts will remain on live TV broadcasts, while certain shows like Grey’s Anatomy are bookmarked by adverts, due to rights issues.
+* Adverts will remain on live TV broadcasts, while a handful of shows like How to Get Away with Murder are bookmarked by adverts, due to rights issues.

 How do Hulu prices compare to Netflix?

 Hulu’s low cost for on-demand content was always going to be hard to beat.
 Netflix’s cheapest plan is $8.99 and provides one stream only – you’d have to pay $13.99 to get Hulu’s equivalent two streams (in HD quality) that Hulu offers for a bargain $5.99.
 Pay $17.99 for Netflix Premium, though and it provides a maximum number of four streams, and even sharper Ultra HD quality content.

 If you’ve got a large household with divergent viewing tastes, and want to combine your On Demand and cable requirements at a very respectable fee, then it’s worth trying out Hulu + Live TV.
 It’s $64.99 a month after your 7-day free trial, and you can add Unlimited Screens for $9.99 to keep your media-loving brood at home happy.